Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/_index.md

 # **COMPUTE**
 ____
-Here are guides for Linux and Windows virtual machines in Cloud Console.
+Here are you can find an explanation of how to create, manage and use Linux and Windows virtual machines in Cloud Console.
 ____

 {{% children style="h4" depth="1" %}}